Xbox Series S

-The next console generation is going to start with a bang with the release of four console SKUs across Sony and Microsoft.
+The next console generation has started with the release of four console SKUs across Sony and Microsoft.
 While the PS5's main competition is the Xbox Series X, it looks like the Xbox Series S will take on the PS5 Digital Edition.
 Both consoles drop the disc drive entirely, and they'll definitely be more affordable than their siblings.

 The Xbox Series S is a smaller Xbox Series X without a disc drive.
 It's a more affordable console with less powerful specs that still delivers the next-gen experience you've come to expect with ray-tracing, a solid-state drive (SSD), and targeting 120FPS.
 The PS5 Digital Edition is the exact same as the PS5, just without a disc drive.
 Because of this, the PS5 Digital Edition is wildly more powerful than the Xbox Series S on paper.
 That might not mean you should get it over Microsoft's system, though.